chauff/cse1500-web-transcripts/Lecture-3.md

 var g2 = Game("TWO"); //what does "this" refer to now?
 ```

 In this code snippet we created a new object assigned to variable `g1`, but for `g2` we forgot the keyword `new` and thus no object was created or assigned to `g2`.
 If you check what was assigned to `g2` you will find it to be `undefined` (the variable was declared but not defined).
 So, what happened to the line `this.id = id`?
 What did `this` refer to in this case?
 It turns out that without an object, in the browser context, `this` refers to the global `window` object (which represents the window in which the script is running).
-If you type `window.id` you will in fact find the property to exist and be `TWO`.
+If you type `window.id` you will in fact find the property to exist and hold the value of `TWO`.
 Of course, this is not desired as you may accidentally overwrite important properties of the `window` object.

 Lesson here: be sure to know when to use `new` and what `this` refers to when.